Cline vs GitHub Copilot: differences in agentic workflows, safety/approvals, and cost with BYO keys

 Comparison Snapshot:

-• Option B: GitHub Copilot: Actively maintained AI coding assistant with documented pricing and features.
+• Option B: GitHub Copilot: Active product with documented safety features and admin controls managed through GitHub.

 Expanded Explanation: